📍 Pusseala, Meemure, Sri Lanka📞 077 174 8227f𝕏

 Temporary Ordination

 Temporary ordination offers lay devotees the rare chance to live as a member of the Sangha for a set period — shaving the head, donning the robes, and following the monastic discipline under the close guidance of the resident monks.
-It is a profound immersion into renunciation, simplicity, and the daily rhythm of forest monastic life, suited to anyone wishing to taste the monastic path before returning to lay life.

 • Robes, alms bowl, and requisites provided